 Maturation effects are the effects in a setting where an approach is applied that occur naturally (that would have occurred anyway), as opposed to the effects that occur as a result of the approach.
 For example, researchers may want to know the effect of a particular educational program on student social and emotional skills.
 However, social and emotional skills develop over time as children mature, and so researchers need to distinguish between the effect of the educational program and the effects of natural development as a result of students getting older.

 A meta-analysis uses statistical methods to summarise the results of individual studies.
 It is designed to assess the behaviours that lead to a particular approach working and/or to provide an estimate of how much more likely one approach is to work over another.
 It is the quantitative version of a literature review or systematic review.

 An outcome measure is an observation that can be used to measure the effect of a particular approach.
-Outcome measures can be qualitative (e.g. quotes or observations) or quantitative (e.g. test scores).
+Outcome measures can be qualitative (such as quotes or observations) or quantitative (such as test scores).
 For example, when examining whether a particular approach helps students understand a concept, a teacher could set an assessment.
 The student assessment score could then be used as an outcome measure of student understanding.

 Peer review is the assessment of research by others working in the same or a related field.
 The assessment is based on the expertise and experience of the researcher undertaking the review and should be impartial and independent.

 A pilot study, pilot project or pilot experiment is a small-scale trial that is conducted in order to test the effects of an approach before implementing it on a larger scale.
 A pilot project can also help to determine feasibility, cost, adverse events and necessary improvements to the approach.